LinuxMalaysia-BigData-OpenData/elastdocker/README.md

 # Introduction
 Elastic Stack (AKA **ELK**) Docker Composition, preconfigured with **Security**, **Monitoring**, Tools such as **ElastAlert** for alerting, **Rubban** and **Curator**.
+This setup include plugins for Fess.
+Fess Crawler is a crawler library for crawling a web site and a file system.

 Based on [Official Elastic Docker Images](https://www.docker.elastic.co/)